-New and first-time college (FTC) students attending Juilliard are required to participate in a comprehensive new student orientation program.
+New and first-time college (FTC) students attending Juilliard must take part in a comprehensive new student orientation program.
 The program consists of two parts:

-1. Online New Student Orientation Program
+1. On-line New Student Orientation Program

-The on-line new student orientation program called JONSO (Juilliard Online New Student Orientation) provides students with information about institutional policies contained in the Student Code of Conduct as well as local, state, and federal laws relative to drug and alcohol use and/or distribution.
+The on-line new student orientation program called Juilliard Online New Student Orientation (JONSO) provides students with information about institutional policies contained in the Student Code of Conduct as well as local, state, and federal laws relevant to drug and alcohol use and/or distribution.
 JONSO also includes information about the School's Title IX Policy which addresses sexual harassment and misconduct; the student amnesty policy relative to Title IX violations; and guidelines for healthy relationships.
-Participation in JONSO is required and must be completed before registering for classes.
+Participation in JONSO is required and must be completed prior to registration for classes.